oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Policies

+Currently the policies handling migration are in VDSM - the monitor thread which aborts a migration after a certain time of stalling and the downtime thread which is enlarging the downtime.
+The proposal is to move the policies to engine so the user can choose a different policy per VM.
+For this the following changes on vdsm are proposed.

 *   Enrich the migrate verb so it will contain the following parameters
     -   Current parameter:
         -   **dst**: remote host or hibernation image filename